dano09/quant_finance/README.md

 # Quantitative Backtesting

-ABSTRACTION:

 This project details the creation of a Securities database that will be used in analysis of financial securities and also to backtest algorithmic trading strategies.
 The majority of the setup is completed with open source software, a MySQL database and the Python scripting language.
-Credit also goes to the Micheal Halls-Moore, for his articles on Quantstart.com helped me in the creation of some of the work.

 INTRODUCTION: